 Accessibility

-We work to achieve physical accessibility for chorus members and for our audiences.
+We work to achieve physical accessibility for both our chorus and audience members.
 For members, we hold rehearsals in wheelchair accessible locations and provide stools, music stands and other supports as needed.
-Rehearsal CDs or MP3s are available for those who need help reading music.
-We hold small group rehearsals to help members learn music.
+While masks are not currently required at rehearsals, many members wear them.
+See our COVID Policy for more information.

 We make Calliope economically accessible as well for members by accepting volunteer hours in lieu of regular dues, which are $30/month or $300/year.
 Members can arrange for this by contacting a board member.
 No one is turned away for inability to pay.

 For audiences, our performances are designed to be affordable and inclusive for our community.
-At our fall and spring concerts reduced priced admission is available for students, seniors and low-income persons.
+At our fall and spring concerts, reduced priced admission is available for students, seniors and low-income persons.
 Most of our outreach performances are free.

 Equal Employment Opportunity Notice: Calliope Women’s Chorus will provide employment and enforce employment policies and procedures without regard to race, age, color, creed, religion, national origin, marital status, sex, sexual orientation, disability, status in regard to public assistance, or any other classification protected by federal, state, or local law.